ccontavalli/gmailcrawl/README.md

 Maybe to bootstrap a mailing list, a newsletter, or to send them an update?

-**`gmailcrawl` is a command line tool, written in go, to do extract all email addresses involved in threads you select.**
+**`gmailcrawl` is a command line tool, written in go, to extract all email addresses involved in threads you select.**

 It only works with GMAIL accounts, since it uses GMAIL APIs.